Lindy Ruff: Playing career

 Ruff was chosen in the second round, 32nd overall, of the 1979 NHL entry draft, by the Buffalo Sabres.
 He played for the Sabres and New York Rangers.
 Ruff gained a reputation as a player for his toughness, character, and hard work on the ice.
 An illustration of this came in a May 10, 1980, playoff game against the New York Islanders, when opposing goaltender Billy Smith struck Ruff with his stick as he passed in front of his net.
 Ruff got up, skated back to the goaltender, and tackled him.

-Ruff played most of his NHL career for the Sabres, serving as captain of the team for nearly three years, but he was traded to the Rangers at the 1989 NHL trade deadline in exchange for a draft pick.
+Ruff played most of his NHL career for the Sabres, serving as captain of the team for nearly three years, but after Ruff had a falling-out with Sabres head coach Ted Sator, he was traded to the Rangers at the 1989 NHL trade deadline in exchange for a draft pick.
 The Sabres would use that pick to select Richard Šmehlík, who would later play for several years under Ruff.

 Ruff played in 691 NHL games, scoring 105 goals and adding 195 assists for a total of 300 points.
 He also recorded 1,264 penalty minutes.
 In 52 playoff games, Ruff recorded 11 goals and 13 assists while accumulating 193 penalty minutes.

 Coaching career

 Assistant coach

 Ruff became assistant coach of the Florida Panthers for the 1993–94 season until the 1996–97 season.
-His greatest success as an assistant coach was with the 1995–96 Florida Panthers, who made it to the Stanley Cup Finals before losing to the Colorado Avalanche in a four-game sweep.
+His greatest success as an assistant coach was with the 1995–96 Florida Panthers, who made it to the Stanley Cup Final before losing to the Colorado Avalanche in a four-game sweep.